 Grisport boots are treated with appropriate finishes at the last stage of production.
 However, there can be a stretch of time between production and being taken home by a customer.
 So, it is wise to check if your boots need a bit of treatment as soon as you purchase them.
 To test whether your leather boots need a waterproof treatment, drip some water on the leather: if it doesn’t stay in a bead and run off the boot, waterproofing treatment is needed.

-Next, you will need to determine the type of leather on the boot.
-You can find this on the product page on this website, or by using the guide below:
+Next, you will need to determine the type of leather on the boot by using the guide below:

-• Suede: soft, flexible and absorbent inner side of a hide
+• Suede: Soft, flexible and lighter weight side of a hide

 Leather can be greatly affected by both moisture and temperature levels.
-High temperature and low moisture will dry out and crack leather.
-Saturated leather will permanently warp the shape no matter how tough the type of leather.
+High temperatures and low moisture will dry out and crack leather.
+Saturated leather will permanently warp and misshape no matter how tough the leather.
 To maintain a good level of moisture, invest in a conditioning cream.
 Conditioners seal in a little bit of moisture to prevent cracking and increase flexibility.
 When applying conditioner pay special attention to areas that crease most such as the flex point of the toes.
 Then seal with waterproofing spray or wax.
 We advise using leather conditioner at least twice a year.

 • Use a shoe brush to remove cakes of dirt

 • Remove the laces (can be washed separately eg in washing machine)